yousuf60/SimpleKivy/README.md

 * [kivy]("https://github.com/kivy/kivy")

-you are using kivy but via simplekivy to write simple python code faster
+simplekivy is built on kivy to write simple code faster

-you can build kvlang and creat your own classes and widgets
+you can write kvlang and creat your own classes and widgets as kivy is flexible

 the widgets are added only once via simpleKivyObject + [